EB1811/dev-articles/ZustandStore.md

 }));
 ```
 And that's it!\
 With our store created, let's import it into a React component.\
-In this simple example, we will retrieve and display the count variable, and have a button that calls our store's 'incrementCount' function.
+We’ll use it to store and render data from a star war api that this project uses.
 ```

 const planetNames = useStore((state) => state.planetNames);